First Time Renting or Buying

 at the left are commonplace.

-monies spent adding to the unit represents a far smaller
+spent adding to the unit represents a far smaller percentage of the

 A variety of modifications and additions have added a lot more